-The group has not applied the following standards and IFRIC interpretations and also amendments to them that have been issued but are not yet effective (effective for annual period beginning on or after):
+The group has not applied the following standards and IFRIC interpretations and also amendments to them that have been issued but are not yet effective:

-IFRS 9 Financial Instruments: Classification and Measurement - accounting standard that will eventually replace IAS 39 Financial Instruments: Recognition and Measurement (effective from 1 January 2018), not yet adopted in the EU.
+IFRS 9 Financial Instruments: Classification and Measurement - accounting standard that will eventually replace IAS 39 Financial Instruments: Recognition and Measurement (effective from 1 January 2018).

-IFRS 15 Revenue from contracts with customers - establishes the principles for the disclosure of useful information in the financial statements in respect of contracts with customers (effective from 1 January 2017), not yet adopted in the EU.
+IFRS 15 Revenue from contracts with customers - establishes the principles for the disclosure of useful information in the financial statements in respect of contracts with customers (effective from 1 January 2018).